An LLM Agentic Approach for Legal-Critical Software: A Case Study for Tax Prep Software: Related Work

 \subsubsection{Debugging and Fault Localization.}

 Debugging and fault localization are also critical.
-SoapFL~\cite{qin2024agentfl} utilizes specialized agents for project-level code review to identify errors through detailed inspection, and RCAgent~\cite{rcagent2024} adds memory components to track decisions, facilitating error localization in large codebases.
+SoapFL~\cite{qin2024agentfl} utilizes specialized agents for project-level code review to identify errors through detailed inspection, and RCAgent~\cite{rcagent2024} adds memory components to track decisions, facilitating error localization in cloud systems.